xpack/web-doxygen/website/docs/api/classes/translatorukrainian.md

-<p>This is used in the documentation of a file/namespace before the list of documentation blocks for enumeration types</p>
+This is used in the documentation of a file/namespace before the list of documentation blocks for enumeration types

-<p>Definition at line 416 of file <a href="/web-doxygen/docs/api/files/src/translator-ua-h">translator_ua.h</a>.</p>
+Definition at line 416 of file <a href="/web-doxygen/docs/api/files/src/translator-ua-h">translator_ua.h</a>.

 <div class="doxyProgramListing">